cse110-fa22-group23/cse110-fa22-group23/specs/adr/111122-storage-adr-schema-addendum.md

 For adding and deleting rows we can just use `table.insertRow(0);` and add the cell data innerHTML.
 For editing, we just have to get the row id and edit the cell innerHTML.

+# Final storage schema results

+## Result of our decision

+Having set up a schema helped a lot in making sure everyone had an idea of how our data looks like in local storage.
+We did run into the issue that it became hard to manage the data in localstorage as an array after we started to implement sorting.

+We ended up changing this exact schema to instead be a dict so that we could index into items by an incrementing data id.
+This worked a lot better since we could just use the unique id to index in and not have to worry about the exact datastructure implementation.
+In this way, we could take advantage of all the JavaScript functionalities such as serialization for free.